chen-zirui/PoCAdaptation/README.md

 This repository uses PoCs from the dataset published alongside the paper
 [*"Vision: Identifying Affected Library Versions for Open Source Software Vulnerabilities"*](https://ieeexplore.ieee.org/document/10764837).

-In many cases, the original PoCs no longer work in certain library versions—even though those versions may still be vulnerable.
+In many cases, the original PoCs no longer work in certain library versions even though those versions may still be vulnerable.
 By analyzing dependency-level code diffs, we adapt these PoCs to restore their effectiveness and reveal **potentially vulnerable versions that were missed or excluded in the original CVE disclosures**.